tadas-subonis/dev-tasubo-com-blog/_posts/2020-05-19-external-gpu-m2-vs-thunderbolt-for-deep-learning.md

 The only trickery that I had to do here was to do a complete and clean uninstall of NVIDIA Quadro drivers using [DDU](https://www.guru3d.com/files-details/display-driver-uninstaller-download.html) and then installing regular GeForce drivers.
-The only annoying thing after connecting Core X is that you can't have the internal-dedicated GPU (M1000M) running because that will cause the fans on the GPU that's inside eGPU to go on a full blast.
+The only annoying thing after connecting Core X is that you can't have the internal-dedicated GPU (M1000M) running because that will cause the fans on the GPU that's inside the eGPU to go on a full blast.

 Disabling M1000M using Device Manager and restarting the system helped here.